Ice Chips (The Bear): Critical reviews

-"Ice Chips" received critical acclaim.
+"Ice Chips" was positively received by critics.
+The Boston Globe critic described it as "a lovely détente, and its power comes not only from the sharp script but from Elliott and Curtis, who are both extraordinarily good."
 Jenna Scherer of The A.V.
 Club gave the episode an "A" grade and wrote, "I expected 'Ice Chips' to start out bad and only get worse, like 'Fishes.'
 (I don't know about you, but I was so sure that Donna was lying when she assured Nat that she'd called Pete.)
 But Calo and episode writer Christopher Storer give us something far more cathartic—and far more surprising."

 Marah Eakin of Vulture gave the episode a 4 star out of 5 rating and wrote, "The episode does a great job getting that across, timing out Natalie's contractions in what feels like real-time.
 We're not there for the whole birth—that would be an hours-long episode—but the direction and cinematography of the run-up feel real.
 Jamie Lee Curtis and Abby Elliott look how they look, crying and mussed hair, and there's no over-the-top comedic screaming or wacko water breaking."
 A.J.
 Daulerio of Decider wrote, "This season's Big Panic comes from Sugar's impending childbirth.
 And unlike the constant YELLING of those other episodes, 'Ice Chips' relies on uncomfortable silences and unspoken trauma to ramp up the anxiety."

 Brady Langmann of Esquire wrote, "I'll spare the details, but Mrs. Berzatto recalls seeing a beautiful fish tank.
 She was sad to walk away from it but found solace in the fact that other people would experience and enjoy the sight, too.
 Take from that what you will, but maybe Mrs. Berzatto feels that—between Michael, Carmy, and Sugar—she ultimately raised a generation of Berzattos that'll leave the world better than she did."
 Natalie Zamora of Show Snob wrote, "'Ice Chips' is certainly one of the more emotional episodes of The Bear season 3, giving us much-needed moments between Natalie and Donna.
 There are only two episodes of the season left of the season, and I can't wait to see where it goes next."